jeremycg/pythoncourse/_posts/2016-04-08-lesson-08---optimization.md

 6\.
 Install both the memory_profiler and line_profiler plugins.
 Profile your factorial code for both performance and memory usage.
 Is there anything you can optimise?

 7\.
 Advanced, optional.
-Read in the test data set.
-Get a numeric column into numpy using .values.
+Read in the test data set csv using pandas.
+Get any numeric column into numpy using .values.
 Profile and benchmark finding the sum, mean and cumulative sum of these numbers in numpy and pandas.
 Which one (if any) performs better?
 Can you guess why?